 Can I treat athlete's foot through telehealth?

 Yes.
 Athlete's foot is one of the most common conditions treated via telehealth because diagnosis is usually clinical and visual.
 At InnoCre, a provider can review your photos and symptoms during a virtual visit and prescribe topical or oral antifungal therapy if needed.
-Telehealth visits are available to patients aged 12 and older in Maryland, Washington, and Delaware.
+Telehealth visits are available to patients aged 12 and older in Pennsylvania, Maryland, Washington, and Delaware.

 What prescription pills are used for stubborn athlete's foot?